 Mechanical keyboards are among the most sought after peripherals in the gaming market.
 With a vast array of products offering multiple choices in the type of mechanical switches, their usage is spread out quite a lot.
 Mechanical switches offer durability, faster response times and a very satisfying press/rebound feel of the keys when pressed.
-All that is good but the thick and fat cable that comes with these keyboards can be a little off-putting for some who want a minimalistic setup.
+All that is good but the thick cable that comes with these keyboards can be a little off-putting for some who want a minimalistic setup.
 A few years ago, a wired connection for keyboards that require precise response and feedback was a necessity.
 However, we’ve come a long way and wireless connections have witnessed tremendous improvements over the years.

 Say your job involves you using the computer a lot and typing for a large portion of the day.
 Sure, you have a top of the line wired mechanical keyboard at home but commuting with that can be a hassle.
 Be it that or any other reason, there is no reason why you should not be looking to get a wireless mechanical keyboard for yourself.
 Therefore, we went ahead and gathered 5 best wireless mechanical keyboards perfect for you regardless of what your tasks are.
 So wait no longer and read on ahead to find just what you’ve been missing out on.

 - 30 hours of battery with RGB turned on

 - Very attractive design with extra macro keys

 - Variety of switches make it an optimal choice for all sorts of users

 Switches: GL Clicky, Linear and Tactile | Form-Factor: Full Size | Back-lighting: RGB | Wrist-Rest: N/A